ntotten/ntotten.github.io/_posts/2012-12-19-facebook-authentication-with-the-facebook-c-sdk-and-asp-net-mvc-4.md

 ---
-date: 2012-12-19 16:36:00
+date: '2012-12-19'
 layout: post
-title: Facebook Authentication with the Facebook C# SDK and ASP.NET MVC 4
+title: 'Facebook Authentication with the Facebook C# SDK and ASP.NET MVC 4'
 categories:
   - ASP.NET
   - Facebook
+reirect_from: /2012/12/facebook-authentication-with-the-facebook-c-sdk-and-asp-net-mvc-4/
 ---

 > **NOTICE**: This content is very outdated.
 I recommend you check out [Auth0](https://auth0.com/docs/quickstart/webapp/aspnet/) for an easy way to authenticate with Facebook.